 My Invisalign Review

-A trip to my Dentist gave me a chance to ask him about straightening my teeth and improving my style.
+A trip to my Dentist in Massapequa gave me a chance to ask him about straightening my teeth and improving my style.
 I was offered braces, starting with the typical ‘train track’ style braces and then showed Invisalign.

 My ego wasn’t going to take a dent in my teens so it certainly wasn’t going to take a dent in my early adulthood, so I swayed more towards the idea of Invisalign as it was a more subtle way of straightening your teeth.